connorwillchris/terminalvtt/README.md

 ## Building

 Uses xmake.
 Install xmake using your package manager, or installation on Windows platforms.
 Type `xmake` in the project after installing xmake and the prerequisistes below.

 ### Prerequisites

 - enet
 - lua
+- xmake (for making)